 Emissions of Lead shall be no greater than 1.3 lbs/hour (annual average).
-[Origin: DAQE-AN103460054-14].
-[R307-401-8(1)(a)(BACT)]
+[Origin: DAQE-AN103460061-22].
+[R307-401-8]

-The permittee shall determine the 12-month average lead emissions from the main stack on a monthly basis, using the main stack particulate data and laboratory analysis of the material collected by the continuous stack particulate sampler.
-If the permittee cannot monitor the lead emissions using the continuous particulate sampler, then the permittee shall monitor lead emissions in accordance with the most recent monitoring plan approved by the Director.
+The permittee shall determine lead emissions from the main stack using the main stack particulate data and laboratory analysis of the material collected by the continuous stack particulate sampler.
+If the permittee cannot monitor the lead emissions using the continuous particulate sampler, the test method shall be submitted for approval or may be assigned by the Director.
+The permittee shall monitor lead emissions in accordance with the most recent monitoring plan approved by the Director.